WeblateOrg/weblate/docs/contributing/frontend.rst

 ------------

 Should you need any user visible text in the frontend code, it should be localizable.
-In most cases all you need is to wrap your text inside ``gettext`` function, but there are more complex features available:
+In most cases, all you need is to wrap your text inside ``gettext`` function, but there are more complex features available:

 .. code-block:: javascript